MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-file-types.md

 ---
 # required metadata

-title: File types supported by Azure Information Protection
+title: File types supported by the Azure Information Protection client
 description: Technical details about supported file types, file name extensions, and levels of protection for admins who are are responsible for the Azure Information Protection client for Windows.
 author: cabailey
 ms.author: cabailey